Specific Risks for Children with SEND

 Introduction

-Children with disabilities are nearly 4 times more likely than other children to be abused or neglected.
-Sometimes this is because of high care needs, difficulties expressing their concerns or because they do not understand what is being done to them is abusive.
+Children with special educational needs and disabilities (SEND) are more likely than other children to be abused or neglected.
+Sometimes this is because of high care needs, difficulties expressing their concerns or because they don’t understand that what is being done to them is abusive.

-Parenting children with disabilities comes with additional stresses and challenges, which can heighten the potential for abuse or neglect, especially in the context of a society where there remains much prejudice and barriers to disabled children and their families.
-Similar factors affect young people experiencing mental health conditions.
+Parenting children with SEND comes with additional stresses and challenges which can heighten the potential for abuse or neglect, especially in the context of a society where there still remains prejudice towards and barriers for disabled children and their families.

 Need more?